 Co-operation with regional Ombudsman institutions

 The Venice Commission started in 2012 a specific co-operation with the Office of the Mediator of Morocco to support the development of capacities for staff of Ombudsmen members of AOMF (Association of Ombudsmen and Mediators of the Francophonie) and members of AMO (Association of Mediterranean Ombudsmen).
-Regular training sessions have been organised involving Council of Europe’s expertise on various subjects such as : the role of the Ombudsman in simplifying administrative procedures and access to public services (2013), Self-referral: methods and impact (2014), The means of intervention of ombudsmen and mediators (2014), Strategic planning as a vector of performance for the ombudsman/mediator institutions of the Francophonie (2014), Simplification of administrative proceedings and access to public services (2015), Ombudsmen and the challenges of new information technologies (2015), the Ombudsmen’s role in the protection of the rights of children on the move during their migratory journey (2016), Communication objectives and strategies for the mediation institutions in the times of the “social web” (2016), The deontology of security forces and the rights of migrants during their migratory journey (2017), The rights of detainees in the national territory and of those detained abroad (2018) and The own initiative (2019), and The Digital transformation and the access to rights: What role for Mediators and Ombudsmen?
+Regular training sessions have been organised involving Council of Europe’s expertise on various subjects such as : the role of the Ombudsman in simplifying administrative procedures and access to public services (2013), Self-referral: methods and impact (2014), The means of intervention of ombudsmen and mediators (2014), Strategic planning as a vector of performance for the ombudsman/mediator institutions of the Francophonie (2014), Simplification of administrative proceedings and access to public services (2015), Ombudsmen and the challenges of new information technologies (2015), the Ombudsmen’s role in the protection of the rights of children on the move during their migratory journey (2016), Communication objectives and strategies for the mediation institutions in the times of the “social web” (2016), The deontology of security forces and the rights of migrants during their migratory journey (2017), The rights of detainees in the national territory and of those detained abroad (2018), The own initiative (2019), and The Digital transformation and the access to rights: What role for Mediators and Ombudsmen?
 (2022).

 Co-operation with the Organisation of Arabic Speaking Electoral Management Bodies